-- The Lands Division of the Department of Planning, Lands & Heritage (Lands) provided an overview of the requirements to progress the proposed realignment of Merrivale Road.
-The overview is set out below. - 34.
-City to provide a plan to inform Lands' survey instructions: - a) Provide plan to identify the final extent of Merrivale Road to be surveyed. - b) Plan to be dimensioned and include firm estimates of areas of road to be closed and dedicated. - c) Lands' survey coordination team will prepare instructions to be used by the landowners and/or the City's nominated surveyor. - d) City to liaise with landowners regarding survey costs. - 35.
+- 38. The Lands Division of the Department of Planning, Lands & Heritage (Lands) provided an overview of the requirements to progress the proposed realignment of Merrivale Road.
+The overview is set out below. - 39.
+City to provide a plan to inform Lands' survey instructions: - a) Provide plan to identify the final extent of Merrivale Road to be surveyed. - b) Plan to be dimensioned and include firm estimates of areas of road to be closed and dedicated. - c) Lands' survey coordination team will prepare instructions to be used by the landowners and/or the City's nominated surveyor. - d) City to liaise with landowners regarding survey costs. - 40.
 Council resolution for section 56 road dedication and section 58 road closure, Land Administration Act 1997: - a) Council can resolve in the one resolution to undertake the s.
 56 and s.
-58 processes.
+58 processes. - b) Section 56 road dedication requirements as per Table D. - c) Section 58 road closure requirements as per Table C.